omershect/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data - Identiferyes
+There are two variables which are the identifiers
+###Subject_ID
-There are two variables which are the identifiers Subject_ID - interger between 1-30 , which identify the 30 subjects that were part of the test Activity_type - Activity type , orginaly an interger which identify the activity type :
+ interger between 1-30 , which identify the 30 subjects that were part of the test

+###Activity_type
+Activity type , orginaly an interger which identify the activity type :

 1 - WALKING
 2 - WALKING_UPSTAIRS